jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Always have a few questions ready to ask.

 The best questions are those that arise naturally from your conversation with the interviewer.
-For example, they may describe something about their industry.
+For example, they may describe something about their company or industry.
 If you can ask a good follow up question, that's great.
 It shows interest, and it also demonstrates that you're actively involved in the interview.